kateapault/pip-thaw/README.md

 # pip-thaw
 Update tool that:

+✅ uses only built-in Python libraries - no dependencies to download

 ✅ checks requirements.txt for outdated versions

 ❌ identifies files in the project that use these outdated versions